simonhearne/webperfninja/_posts/2016-01-18-prioritising-sitespeed-recommendations.md

 My document structure has evolved due to this.
 There's little value in telling a client about the best practices they've already implemented, nor is there any point in documenting the fact that they could shave another 10kB off their image weight.

-So in my reports I know suggest that site speed optimisations can be ranked by two critical factors:
+So in my reports I now suggest that site speed optimisations can be ranked by two critical factors:

  * what impact will this change have on the users
  * how hard will the change be to implement